ophian/Sliver/README.md

 	humans.txt
 	robots.txt

-All Boilerplate and Sliver includement files (like js, css) are found in js/ and css/ dirs.
+All Boilerplate and Sliver includement files (like js, css) are found in these dirs.

-    js/*
+    `js/*`
-	js/libs/*
+	`js/libs/*`
-	css/*
+	`css/*`

-Sliver also adds some backend CSS additions to the default admin styles.
+Sliver also adds some backend CSS additions to the default admin styles in `admin/style.css` .

-### Attention:
+## Attention:

-    The new_default dir is a dependency template of Sliver and both dirs and are not supposed to be used standalone.
+* The new_default dir is a dependency template of Sliver and both dirs and are not supposed to be used standalone.

-### Tweaking:
+## Tweaking:

-The Archives page supports an additional staticpage file text & link for further or internal archive listings.
-Please enable them in lang files.
+* The Archives page supports an additional staticpage file text & link for further or internal archive listings.
+Please customize and enable them in lang files.

-This template is not supposed to use header images.
-It makes use of some pre configured <pre and <code CSS styles to be used out the box (see sliver_styles.css).
+* This template is not supposed to use header images.
+It makes use of some pre-configured `<pre` and `<code` CSS styles to be used out the box (see `sliver_styles.css`).

-It is supposed to include your own JavaScript additions into (enable user.css option in template config)
+* If you need to set some (google) webfonts, please investigate the header part of `index.tpl`.

-    js/scripts.js
+* It is supposed to include your own JavaScript additions into (enable `user.css` option in template config)

-	css/user.css
+    `js/scripts.js`

-If you need to set some (google) webfonts, please investigate the header part of index.tpl.
+	`css/user.css`

-### Errors:
+## Errors:

-If you experience curious problems in conjunction with Serendipities .htaccess settings, have a look in Slivers .htaccess file too.
+If you experience curious problems in conjunction with Serendipity .htaccess settings, have a look in Slivers .htaccess file too.

-### Endorsement:
+## Endorsement:

 This Template still is a work in progress.